Kuwait sentences second man to jail for insulting emir: lawyer

 Harbi used his Twitter account to criticize the Kuwait government and the emir.
 He tweeted on Sunday: “Tomorrow morning is my trial’s verdict on charges of slander against the emir, spreading of false news.”

-In Washington, the U.S. State Department said it had seen the reports of the two men’s sentences and had raised the issue with the Kuwaiti government, which it urged to respect freedom of speech.

-“We call on the government of Kuwait to adhere to its tradition of respect for freedom of assembly, association, and expression,” State Department spokeswoman Victoria Nuland told reporters.
-“You know how strongly we feel about locking people up for their use of Twitter.”

-Kuwait, a major oil producer, has been taking a firmer line on politically sensitive comments aired on the Internet.
+Kuwait, a U.S. ally and major oil producer, has been taking a firmer line on politically sensitive comments aired on the Internet.

 In June 2012, a man was sentenced to 10 years in prison after he was convicted of endangering state security by insulting the Prophet Mohammad and the Sunni Muslim rulers of Saudi Arabia and Bahrain on social media.